 - Send a message to the editor handling your manuscript, see I would like to send a message to the editor about my paper (already submitted).
 Before you definitively withdraw the manuscript, let the editor know your intention to do so and if there is anything he can do to avoid it.

 - If you do not receive a "Withdrawn" confirmation within 1 week, please file a ticket with email@example.com.
 Make sure to quote the manuscript number.
 Attach a letter signed by all coauthors confirming the withdrawal.

 - Please refrain from submitting future manuscripts to JMIR journals unless you have a valid explanation, in particular if you withdraw during review or after acceptance

 Note: JMIR will no longer formally blacklist authors who withdraw a manuscript after acceptance or in other late stages.
-Still, we consider exploitation of our peer-review resources without the intend or capacity to go through with publication as highly problematic.
+Still, we consider exploitation of our peer-review resources without the intent or capacity to go through with publication as highly problematic.
 Please make sure before submission that you have the necessary funds to pay the APF in case of acceptance.

 Refund Policy Already Paid APF

 If an article is withdrawn by authors after acceptance (but before publication) and the Article Processing Fee has already been paid, the APF will be non-refundable.
-This covers a withdrawal initiations by authors, for any reason and at any stage in the production process, but it also includes (rare) cases where scientific misconduct or errors/problems with the data come to light in the production/copyediting process (this case has never occured so far).
+This covers a withdrawal initiations by authors, for any reason and at any stage in the production process, but it also includes (rare) cases where scientific misconduct or errors/problems with the data come to light in the production/copyediting process (this case has never occurred so far).

 - I would like to send a message to the editor about my paper (already submitted)